Posted on 2 Comments

 Educators have a unique and prominent role in the lives of these children.
 For some, teachers are the only safe adults in their lives because their parents and siblings are non-affirming.
 Moreover, teachers are the first adults to see bullying and hostile treatment from other students.
 And they are the first people who can respond in a way that makes a transgender child feel validated and safe.
 Below are 5 simples ways to affirm transgender children in your classroom.

-1. Use preferred pronouns and names.
-This is a simple, yet impactful way to validate these children for who they are.
+1. Use identified pronouns and names.
+This is a simple yet impactful way to validate these children for who they are.
 When in doubt, have courageous conversations with the child about which pronouns they prefer.

 2. Acknowledge and react to mistreatment from other children.
 It is no secret that mental health is a serious concern in the transgender community.
 One cause of depression and suicidal thoughts in transgender children is bullying.
 Do everything you can to prevent it.